consint/Panacea/README.md

 #### Bypass
 Bypass the Plugin.

-#### Pan
-The pan control is used to shift the signal in the stereo field.

-#### Gain
-Adjusts the output volume of the plugin.

-#### Waveform
-The waveform of the LFO can be selected with the large waveform knob in the center.
-Click on one of the waveform images to jump directly to it.

 #### Rate
 Set the speed of the LFO.
 In non-synced mode, the frequency can be set in Hz.
 In synced mode, you can choose between 32 time units - from 16/1 to 1/32 T.